• Skip to content

 When a child has ears that stick out, they’re called bat ears or protruding ears.

 Bat ears don’t usually affect your child’s hearing.
-The main issue is likely to be your child’s appearance, which might affect your child’s self-esteem and body image.
+The main issue is likely to be your child’s appearance, which might affect your child’s self-esteem, their body image in childhood or their body image in adolescence.

 Treatment for bat ears

-If your baby is under the age of six months, special ear moulds might be recommended.
-These moulds are used for several weeks and help the ears grow into the correct position.
+If your baby is under the age of 6 weeks, special ear moulds might be recommended.
+These moulds are used for several weeks and help the ears grow into position.

-A paediatric plastic surgeon normally does this surgery under general anaesthetic.
+A paediatric plastic surgeon usually does this surgery under general anaesthetic.
 There are different types of surgeries available.
+Your surgeon will discuss the options with you.

 Supported By